 The Supplementary Welfare Allowance Scheme consists of a basic payment, called Supplementary Welfare Allowance, and other financial supplements for certain expenses you may not be able to meet, including emergency situations.
-It is administered by the Department of Social Protection's representative (formerly known as the Community Welfare Officer) in your local health centre.
+It is administered by the Community Welfare Officer (CWO) in your local Community Welfare Service.

-Supplementary Welfare Allowance (SWA) is a weekly payment for people that have insufficient means or no income.
-For example, SWA can be paid to you while the Department of Social Protection is processing your claim for another payment.
+Basic Supplementary Welfare Allowance (SWA) is a weekly payment for people that have low income or no income.
+For example, SWA can be paid to you while the Department Employment Affairs and of Social Protection (DSP) is processing your claim for another payment.
+If you are in hospital for a temporary stay and do not qualify for any other payment, you may be paid a small amount for your daily personal needs (for example, newspapers and toiletries).
+This payment (known as Hospital Comforts) is paid as a basic SWA payment and is means tested).

 Rent Supplement is a payment to help with the cost of rent for people living in privately rented accommodation.